Beaufort

 Residential development activity is slightly higher than average within Beaufort when compared nationally

-Beaufort has seen approximately 28 dwelling approvals per year over the past five financial years, totalling 141 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, each dwelling adds around 2.1 new residents annually over these five years (FY-21 to FY-25), indicating strong demand that supports property values.
-New homes are being built at an average cost of $347,000.
+Beaufort has received approximately 28 dwelling approvals per year over the past five financial years, totalling 141 homes.
+As of FY-26, 18 approvals have been recorded.
+On average, each dwelling has accommodated 2.1 new residents annually between FY-21 and FY-25.
+The average expected construction cost value for new homes is $347,000.

-This year, $5.9 million in commercial approvals have been registered, reflecting the area's residential character.
-Compared to the rest of Victoria, Beaufort shows moderately higher building activity, with a 17.0% increase per person over the five-year period.
-This preserves reasonable buyer options while sustaining existing property demand, although recent development activity has moderated slightly.
+In the current financial year, $5.9 million in commercial approvals have been registered.
+Compared to the rest of Victoria, Beaufort has shown moderately higher building activity, with 17.0% more approvals per person over the past five years.
+This has preserved reasonable buyer options while sustaining existing property demand.

-All new construction consists of standalone homes, preserving the area's low-density nature and attracting space-seeking buyers.
+However, development activity has moderated in recent periods.
+All new construction has comprised standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
 With around 238 people per dwelling approval, Beaufort indicates a developing market.
-By 2041, Beaufort is projected to grow by 295 residents (AreaSearch quarterly estimate).
-Current construction levels suggest that housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+According to AreaSearch's latest quarterly estimate, Beaufort is projected to grow by 347 residents by 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development